Bittorn/TOWS-Client/README.md

-# Tales of Wayward Stars Client
+# Tales of Wayward Stars
- Client mod for the Tales of Wayward Stars adventure experience.
+A client-side adventure/RPG mod for Minecraft 1.21.11.

 ### Dependencies